mramshaw/Python_Cassandra/README.md

 $
 ```

-[Note that Cassandra has defaulted a lot of the table values for us.]
+[Note that Cassandra has defaulted a lot of the table values for us.
+Here the default Compaction Strategy is
+ __Size-Tiered__, which seems appropriate for the current use case - where the records will be written once.]

 Now we can kill Cassandra in the original console with Ctrl-C. Once it has stopped, remove `python-cassandra`: